 Here are a few steps to start incorporating into your daily life:

-• For constipation, try Natural Calm.
-Start with just a teaspoon and work your way up, but cut back if you get loose stools.
-Most people do best with 1-2 tsp.
-I personally take a full tablespoon (= 3 tsp), and like to have it with hot water before bed.
+For constipation, try MagCitrate or Natural Calm.
+Start with just 1 scoop (or 1 teaspoon) and work your way up, but cut back if you get loose stools.

-If this is you, I'd love to hear how it goes with these techniques.
+If this is you, I'd love to hear how it goes after applying these techniques.
 Are your pains gone?
 Reach out to me if you have questions or would like additional support.
 I’m always here to help get you closer to your healthy, happy and balanced life!

 Love and Miracle Minerals,